 The markets in which we compete are characterized by intense competition, with many suppliers providing different types of products to different segments of the markets.
 In new markets for our products, we compete based on price, functionality and delivery capabilities.
 In markets in which we have an established presence, we compete principally based on the breadth of our products' features and benefits, including the flexibility, scalability, professional quality, ease of use, reliability and cost effectiveness of our products, and our reputation and the depth of our expertise, customer service and support.
-While we believe that we currently compete favorably overall with respect to these factors and that our ability to provide integrated solutions to manage and distribute digital video differentiates us from our competitors, in the future we may not be able to continue to compete successfully with respect to these factors.
+While we believe that we currently compete favorably overall with respect to these factors and that our ability to provide integrated solutions to manage and distribute digital video differentiates us from our competitors, in the future, we may not be able to continue to compete successfully with respect to these factors

-In the market for multiscreen video, we compete with various larger companies offering video platforms and applications such as Synamedia, TiVo, Kaltura, Viaccess-Orca, and MediaKind, as well as in-house solutions built by the service providers.
+In the market for streaming enablement, we compete with various larger companies offering video platforms and applications such as Synamedia, TiVo, Kaltura, Viaccess-Orca, and MediaKind, as well as in-house solutions built by the service providers.
 Increasingly, we are also seeing competition from integrated end-to-end solutions and many OTT providers.
 We expect the competition in each of the markets in which we operate to intensify in the future with existing and new competitors with significant market presence and financial resources.

 Many of our current and prospective competitors have significantly greater financial, technical, manufacturing, sales, marketing and other resources than we do.
 As a result, these competitors may be able to devote greater resources to the development, promotion, sale and support of their products.
 Moreover, these companies may introduce additional products that are competitive with ours or enter strategic relationships to offer complete solutions.
-Therefore, our products may not be able to compete effectively with these products from these companies in the future.